fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 {% include figure.html cloudinary_src='posts/sw-lifecycle_t6dh0u' format='svg' caption='Service worker lifecycle.' %}

-After you’ve registed the SW, browser will run its installation stage.
+After you’ve registered the SW, browser will run its installation stage.
 Next, the SW gets activated and it starts working as our network proxy.
 It will stay activated until it’s replaced by a new SW script or in case it fails somewhere along the way.